xp44mm/Notebook/F#/NetBasicTypes/Enums.md

 ## Enums

 I briefly covered enumerated values in Chapter 2.
-Now I complete the description of Enum blocks by mentioning all the methods you can apply to them.
+Now I complete the description of `Enum` blocks by mentioning all the methods you can apply to them.

-Any Enum you define in your application derives from `System.Enum`, which in turn inherits from `System.ValueType`.
-Ultimately, therefore, user-defined Enums are value types, but they are special in that you can't define additional properties, methods, or events.
+Any `Enum` you define in your application derives from `System.Enum`, which in turn inherits from `System.ValueType`.
+Ultimately, therefore, user-defined `Enum`s are value types, but they are special in that you can't define additional properties, methods, or events.
 All the methods they expose are inherited from `System.Enum`.
 (It's illegal to explicitly inherit a class from `System.Enum` in Visual Basic.)

-All the examples in this section refer to the following Enum block:
+All the examples in this section refer to the following `Enum` block:

 ```FSharp
 // This Enum defines the data type accepted for a value entered by the end user.